A general Cayley correspondence and higher Teichm\"uller spaces: Introduction

-which we call the Cayley group.
-This additional structure imposed by the existence of a magical $\fsl_2$-triple leads to a concrete description of these new connected components in terms of moduli spaces associated to the Cayley real form.
+which we call the \emph{Cayley group}.
+This additional structure imposed by the existence of a magical $\fsl_2$-triple leads to a concrete description of these new connected components in terms of moduli spaces associated to the Cayley group.